NREL/HPC/docs/Documentation/Environments/conda.md

 If a name or prefix isn't specified, the environment will be given the same name as the original environment the recipe was exported from (which may be desirable if you're moving to a different computer).

+## Slow dependency solving

+To speed up dependency solving, substitue the mamba command for conda.
+Mamba is a dependency solver written in C++ designed to speed up the conda environment solve.

+`mamba create --prefix /path/to/mypy python=3.7 numpy`

+## Excessive home directory usage

+By default, the conda module uses the home directory for package caches and named environments.
+This results in a lot of the home directory quota used.
+Some ways to reduce home directory usage include:

+* Use the -p PATH_NAME switch when creating or updating your environment.
+Make sure PATH_NAME isn't in the home directory.
+Keep in mind files in /scratch are deleted after about a month of inactivity.

+* Change the directory used for caching.
+This location is set by the module file to ~/.conda-pkgs.
+Calling export CONDA_PKGS_DIRS=PATH_NAME to somewhere to store downloads and cached files such as /scratch/$USER/.conda-pkgs will reduce home directory usage.

 ## Eagle Considerations

 Interacting with your Conda environments on Eagle should feel exactly the same as working on your desktop.
 An example desktop-to-HPC workflow might go: